HamidAsiabari/signature/README.md

 # signature
-This project will be a easy way to add digital signitures in pdf also creating standard pdf(A/...) and
+This project will be an easy way to create digital signitures.

+Signing process is confusing for those who dont have any background in this fild.